 1) Get Responsive or go home

 With over 50% of email newsletters being viewed on mobile phones, it is essential for any email marketer to consider a mobile-first approach.
 A responsive email design means your subscribers will not have to pinch and zoom to view your newsletter.
-I found a nice responsive email checklist here, but following are the prerequisites that you should consider in 2016 before you plan to adopt a responsive email newsletter design.
+I found a nice responsive email checklist here, but following are the prerequisites that you should consider in this year before you plan to adopt a responsive email newsletter design.

 - Due to the many different email clients, it is essential to create your newsletter with a fixed width for universal support.